AntirWiki/Antir/content/Zauberei/Zauberei.md

 The inner city has walls of white limestone surrounding it.
 There are painted lines around the outer city where walls will be raised in case of a military assault.
 The common folk have been advised not to construct anything here, and have ignored this advice - why waste free land?
 The civic wizards either don't know or don't care about this - if the walls need to be raised, they will be, no matter how many buildings are there.

 ## Locations
-[[Foxfire Academy]] is a magical university that fills the core of the city.
+[[Foxfire Academy]] is a magical university whose campus fills the core of the city.

+Zauberei is known for its tea and coffee houses, where merchants and students alike gather at all hours for business and pleasure.

 **The Honeyed Ham** is a tavern and inn in the old town that caters to travelers and Hallit.